 Global Climate Change and Mosquito Borne Diseases.
 The potential impact of global climate change on the emergence and spread of exotic mosquitoes and both native and exotic mosquito borne diseases in the United States and elsewhere will be discussed.

 Improving Soil in the Home Garden.
-Healthy plant require fertile soil.
+Healthy plants require fertile soil.
 The basics of soil improvement for homeowners are discussed.
-They include; pH adjustment, organic matter additions, types of fertilizers and soil testing.
+They include pH adjustment, organic matter additions, types of fertilizers and soil testing.